tgodwin108/gorails_rails_for_beginners/README.md

 I decided to keep it simple.
 I documented the steps I did in this [SETUP](./doc/SETUP.md) documentation

+# SQL Database
+Sometimes you just want to talk directly to the horses mouth.
+To me this means interacting with the database.
+So here are some [SQL Database](./doc/SQL.md) notes.

 # Bootstrap
 This class uses Bootstrap in .ERB files to create the GUI.
 The videos often lookup different [Bootstrap](https://getbootstrap.com) components on the "Docs" page: https://getbootstrap.com/docs/5.3/getting-started/introduction/